moghtech/komodo/docsite/docs/resources/auto-update.md

 :::info
 You are also able to integrate `GlobalAutoUpdate` into other Procedures to coordinate the timing with other processes, such as backup.
-There is nothing special about this Procedure, it was just created for guidance / convenience.
+There is nothing special about this Procedure, it's just created by default for guidance / convenience.
 :::